 Employer attitudes toward a specific disability population have also been studied extensively.
-For example, prior to the effective date for employer compliance with the Title I employment regulations of the ADA, Minskoff, Sautter, Hoffmann, and Hawks (1987) surveyed employers across nine different industries regarding their attitudes towards individuals with learning disabilities.
-Onethird of the respondents indicated that they would not knowingly hire an applicant with a learning disability.
+For example, prior to the effective date for employer compliance with the Title I regulations of the ADA, Minskoff, Sautter, Hoffmann, and Hawks (1987) surveyed employers across nine different industries regarding their attitudes toward individuals with learning disabilities.
+One third of the respondents indicated that they would not knowingly hire an applicant with a learning disability.
 Employers were less positive in their attitudes toward hiring persons with learning disabilities and affording them special consideration than toward hiring the disabled population in general.
-Yet, almost three-fourths of the employers (72%) were willing to give individuals with learning disabilities special considerations that they would not afford to coworkers without disabilities.
+Yet, almost three fourths of the employers (72%) were willing to give individuals with learning disabilities special considerations that they would not afford to coworkers without disabilities.

-Employers willingness to make accommodations for workers with disabilities is also illustrated by employers who have hired persons with mental retardation.
-Employers in several studies have indicated that workers with mental retardation may require extra time and effort to be integrated into the workforce (Nietupski et al., 1996; Shafer et al., 1987).
-Results of a recent study indicated that 79% of the employers perceived the amount of training and supervision for workers with mental retardation to be greater than for nondisabled coworkers (Olson, Cioffi, Yovanoff, & Mank, 2000).
-Yet, employers in that same study reported that employing persons with mental retardation brings other benefits to their business such as enhancing their organization's public image and promoting diversity in the workplace.
+Employers' willingness to make special accommodations for workers with disabilities is also illustrated by employers who have hired persons with mental retardation.
+Employer representatives in several studies have indicated that workers with mental retardation may require extra time and effort to be integrated into the workforce (Nietupski et al., 1996; Shafer, Hill, Seyfarth, & Wehman, 1987).
+Results of a recent study indicated that 79% of the employers perceived the amount of training and supervision for workers with mental retardation to be greater than that for nondisabled coworkers (Olson, Cioffi, Yovanoff, & Mank, 2000).
+Yet, employers in that same study reported that employing persons with mental retardation brings other benefits to their business, such as enhancing their organization's public image and promoting diversity in the workplace.

-Employers may be willing to allow less-than desired performance by employees with mental retardation in exchange for reliable attendance and low turnover (Blanck, 1998; Shafer et al., 1987; Shafer et al., 1988) or dedication to work (Johnson et al., 1988; Nietupski et al., 1996).
-Thus, employers may be willing to devote more time to training and supervision or to sacrifice productivity in exchange for a reliable, dedicated employee or forother benefits such as increased workforce diversity and demonstration of corporate social responsibility.
+Employers may also be willing to allow less-than-desired performance by employees with mental retardation in exchange for reliable attendance and low turnover (Blanck, 1998; Shafer et al., 1987; Shafer, Kregel, Banks, & Hill, 1988) or dedication to work (Johnson et al., 1988; Nietupski et al., 1996).
+Thus, employers may be willing to devote additional time to training and supervision or to sacrifice productivity in exchange for a reliable, dedicated employee or for other unintended benefits, such as increased workforce diversity and promoting positive corporate social responsibility.

 The reporting by businesses representatives of actual experiences with employing workers with mental retardation has also assisted in dispelling other longstanding myths and misconceptions about employing persons with disabilities.
-For instance, employing persons with mental retardation does not result in an increase in health insurance rates or workers' compensation claims (Blanck, 1998; Olson et al., 2000; Shafer et al., 1987) or pose a safety risk in the workplace (Blanck, 1998; Olson et al, 2000).
-Employers with experience in supervising persons with disabilities also indicated they were pleased with the individuals' work quality (Nietupski et al., 1996) or work performance (Marcouiller et al., 1987).
+For instance, employing persons with mental retardation does not result in an increase in health insurance rates or workers' compensation claims (Blanck, 1998; Olson et al., 2000; Shafer et al., 1987) or pose a safety risk in the workplace (Blanck, 1998; Olson et al., 2000).
+Employers with experience in supervising persons with disabilities also indicated they were pleased with the individuals' work quality (Nietupski et al., 1996) or work performance (Marcouiller, Smith, & Bordieri, 1987).